angrycircuit/sc_pacman/README.md

 ### Update on March 2, 2020

 ##### SDL Immigration
-Because OpenGL math libruary only work in C++, there is no way to create animation; switching to SDL is a better choice.
+Because OpenGL math library only work in C++, there is no way to create animation; switching to SDL is a better choice.

 ##### About Game Version 0.0.1
 A super basic version has been created, which includes: